Last Updated on December 31, 2022

 Whether it’s learning how to drive or speak a new language, healthy sleep makes learning easier.

-- Improves reasoning and decision-making – Getting plenty of rest makes it easier for people to make better decisions through daily life.
+Getting plenty of rest makes it easier for people to make better decisions through daily life.
 This is because overall mental health and brain functioning is at optimum levels and best concentration.

 Every night while asleep the brain is trying to learn and remember channels for the next day.
 Getting good sleep makes this function much easier for the brain.